Courses

 MEANING AND NATURE OF BUSINESS FINANCE

-• Every business activity is undertaken with a motive of serving the society and profit earning in the long run.
+• Every business activity is undertaken with a motive of serving society and profit earning in the long run.

 • An entrepreneur who carries out the activity invests a sum of money which is known as capital.
-He continuously needs to put in money into the business for its expansion, that putting in of money is known as financing of business.
+He continuously needs to put money into the business for its expansion, that putting in of money is known as financing of business.

-• Finance is the life blood of a business and the money required to run the business is known as business finance.
+• Finance is the lifeblood of a business and the money required to run the business is known as business finance.

 Significance of Business Finance

-• To purchase plant and machinery, land, buildings and other fixed assets.
+• To purchase plant and machinery, land, buildings, and other fixed assets.

 Financing Needs of the Business: